Honey badger: Subspecies

+In the 19th and 20th centuries, 16 zoological specimens of the honey badger were described and proposed as subspecies.
+Points taken into consideration in assigning different subspecies include size and the extent of whiteness or greyness on the back.
+As of 2005, 12 subspecies are recognised as valid taxa:

 Evolution

 The species first appeared during the middle Pliocene in Asia.
 A number of extinct relatives are known dating back at least 7 million years to the Late Miocene.
 These include Mellivora benfieldi from South Africa and Italy, Promellivora from Pakistan, and Howellictis from Chad.
-More distant relatives include Eomellivora, which evolved into several different species in both the Old and New World, and the giant, long-legged Ekorus from Kenya.
+More distant relatives include Eomellivora, which evolved into several different species in both the Old and New Worlds, and the giant, long-legged Ekorus from Kenya.